 The moment you start talking about settling out of court, your opponent knows you want to get the proceedings over with quickly, without much work.
 Its true that 95% of civil lawsuits end in pre-trial settlements or dismissals; and around 94% of felony convictions are the result of plea bargains (settlements), not jury trials.
 But that doesn’t mean cases immediately arrive at that point.

 State governments, federal government, and private attorneys know that trials are expensive and time-consuming.
 They almost always want to settle and end the case quickly and cheaply.
 Many litigants are now forced into arbitration and not even allowed to put their cases in front of a judge and jury without jumping through a lot of hoops.
 Everyone involved in court cases want quick dispositions.
 But you cannot blink first because it reveals your hand.

 Once the opponent commences settlement talks and makes an offer, always counter with something heavily in your favor.
 The final settlement is always something in between.

 Self-representation mean checking and double-checking everything

 This is a rule of thumb for professional writers.
 Its extremely difficult to edit your own work effectively because you created it.
 Its always best to have another set of eyes look it over.

 Whether its your husband, wife, or 18-year-old daughter, have them read over your self-written briefs before filing.
 Make sure they understand what you have written.
 If a layperson cannot understand it, a judge is unlikely to understand it.
-You’re only going to get one chance to get your case read by a judge, so make sure its clear, chronological, and concise.
+Judges decide quickly if actions are legitimate or frivolous.
+Make certain it’s clear, chronological, and concise.

-Content Coup offers personalized legal research and document preparation for pro se litigants.
+Content Coup offers personalized legal research and document preparation to assist litigants with self-representation.
 We’ll help you navigate your case through the court system and give you the best chance to win at a fraction of the cost of an attorney.
 Contact us today with details about your case, and our legal writer will get back to you in 24 hours.